About This Drug

 How to Take Your Medication

-- Swallow the medicine whole with water, with or without food daily.
-Do not crush it.
+- Swallow the medicine whole with water, with or without food.
+Do not crush or chew tablets.

-- If you have difficulty swallowing, dissolve tablet in 2 ounces of water (no other liquid should be used) while stirring for 10 minutes.
-Swallow immediately, mix any leftover medicine with 4 ounces of water and swallow.
+- If you have difficulty swallowing, dissolve tablet in 2 ounces of noncarbonated water (no other liquid should be used) while stirring for 10 minutes.
+The tablet will not completely dissolve.
+Swallow immediately, mix any leftover medicine with 4 ounces of noncarbonated water and swallow.

-- Missed dose: If you miss a dose and your next dose is due in more than 12 hours, then take the missed dose.
-If you miss a dose, and your next dose is due in less than 12 hours, then skip the missed dose, continue with your regular dosing schedule and contact your physician.
+- Missed dose: If you miss a dose and your next dose is due in more than 12 hours, then take the missed dose, and take your next dose at the regular time.
+If you miss a dose, and your next dose is due in less than 12 hours, then skip the missed dose, take your next dose at the regular time, and contact your doctor.

 - Handling: Wash your hands after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves.